azartpay/azart-sentinel/README.md

 An all-powerful toolset for Azart.

-Sentinel is an autonomous agent for persisting, processing and automating Azart V12.1 governance objects and tasks, and for expanded functions in the upcoming Azart V13 release (Evolution).
+Sentinel is an autonomous agent for persisting, processing and automating Azart governance objects and tasks.

-Sentinel is implemented as a Python application that binds to a local version 12.1 azartd instance on each Azart V12.1 Masternode.
+Sentinel is implemented as a Python application that binds to a local version 0.12.3.3 azartd instance on each Azart 0.12.3.3 Masternode.

-This guide covers installing Sentinel onto an existing 12.1 Masternode in Ubuntu 14.04 / 16.04.
+This guide covers installing Sentinel onto an existing 0.12.3.3 Masternode in Ubuntu 14.04 / 16.04.

 ## Installation